catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

 and you have the extra fun of trying to fit everything you need into 64K.
-If you must have more, you can upgrade to the "small" model where the segments still don't change, but now they are disjoint.
+If you must have more, you can upgrade to the "small" model where the segments still don't change, but now they are disjoint, so you have 64K for your code and 64K for your data.

 But that's as far as it should go.
 Once you get into the "large" and "huge" models, you will lose hope, and instead you should look into getting out of "real mode".

-The best alternative to "real mode" is "protected mode", which gives you simply 32-bit addressing, at the price of having to start a DPMI (DOS Protected Mode Interface) driver first.
+The sanest alternative to "real mode" is "protected mode", which gives you a nice and simple flat 32-bit address space, at the small, small price of having to start a DPMI (DOS Protected Mode Interface) driver first.
 DJGPP targets this mode and comes with a DPMI driver.

-But the best alternative isn't necessarily the most entertaining.
+But the sanest alternative isn't necessarily the most entertaining.
 There is also something called "unreal mode" that I've wanted to try for a long time, which is basically a "glitch" mode in between "real" and "protected" modes.
+TODO: link to an article about it here.

 There are also EMS and XMS memory, but those are possibly best left to the imagination.

-By the way, 20 bits of address space is 1024K, which is enough to address 640K of main memory plus 384K of graphics memory, and as we all know, 640K ought to be enough for anybody...
+By the way, 20 bits of address space is 1024K, which splits into 640K of main memory plus 384K of graphics memory, and that's the same 640K as in "640K ought to be enough for anybody."

 Text and Graphics
 -----------------